open/close all folders

 - Uncle Deadly of The Muppet Show is implied to be a rare benign example, being variously referred to as a ghost and a dragon.

 - Dungeons & Dragons

-- The Trope Namer is of course the Dracolich, which combines the worst aspects of a Dragon and a Lich.
+- The Trope Namer is, of course, the Dracolich, which combines the worst aspects of a Dragon and a Lich.
 Across the various editions, Zombie, common Skeleton (weaker and stupider then Dracoliches), Ghost, Wraith and Vampire Dragons have all been offered up as well.
 The advantages and disadvantages of being a dragon undead are all noted.
-For example, a draconic vampire can't enter a home uninvited... but there's no rule saying he can't just destroy the house.
+For example, a draconic vampire can't enter a home uninvited... but it turns out a smoldering pile of rubble no longer counts as a home.

 - In 3rd edition, becoming a Dracolich reduced your hit points, which is a large drawback for a beefy creature like a dragon, but it is very easy for the dracolich to regain a body in very short time by possessing a reptilian corpse.
 The advantage of being immortal could be achieved easier by becoming a Dragon Ghost, which gets a new Breath Weapon and is even harder to kill outright.
 Of course, it is harder to become a ghost than a dracolich.
 The latter required, at least in the Forgotten Realms setting, a dragon to simply imbibe a special poison, while you can not exactly decide just to become a ghost.

 - Thanks to several Splat Books, it's possible to have a level 1 Kobold Dracolich (Races of the Dragon, the Draconomicon, Fiendish Codex 1 and Player's Guide to Faerun are all you need).